Performance-Driven QUBO for Recommender Systems on Quantum Annealers: EXPERIMENT

 \subsubsection{Baselines comparison:}

 This section provides a comprehensive analysis of PDQUBO’s performance compared to baseline models (CQFS, QUBO-Boosting, CoQUBO, and MIQUBO) across two datasets (150ICM and 500ICM), different optimization methods (SA, SGD, TS, QA, Hybrid), various number of features ($k$), and base models (Item-KNN, MLP-DP, NCF, MLP-CON).
+In Table~\ref{tab:table1}, the performance after feature selection is obtained by directly evaluating the base models using the parameters from the counterfactual instance generation stage, without retraining or hyperparameter re-optimization.
+This design is intentional: since the QUBO matrix is constructed from counterfactual analysis of a trained base model, retraining the model after feature selection would entangle the intrinsic effect of feature removal with subsequent parameter adaptation.
+Therefore, the fixed-parameter evaluation isolates the pure contribution of feature selection methods under a shared model configuration.
+We acknowledge that this controlled setting may introduce fluctuations in absolute performance.
+To address this limitation, Sec.~\ref{sec:retrain_eval} presents complementary experiments in which the base models are retrained and hyperparameters are re-optimized after feature selection, resulting in more stable and deployment-oriented performance patterns.
 Special attention is given to the case when $k=*$, where the model is allowed to automatically select the optimal number of features.
 We did not optimize models using the QA optimization method in the 500ICM dataset due to quantum computational limitations, with `-' representing the cells where results are not available.
 All results of nDCG@10 are shown in Table~\ref{tab:table1}.